 Advertisement

-If you have symptoms of a fungal infection, especially in your lungs or other internal organs, contact your healthcare provider.
+If you have symptoms of a fungal infection, especially in your lungs or other internal organs, contact a healthcare provider.
 Make sure to follow up with them if you’ve been treating a fungal infection and it’s not getting better.

 Learn more about the Health Library and our editorial process.